Poseidon-DAO/backend-service/README.md

   yarn run holds-airdrop "2022-11-28 21:00:23+01" 2
 ```

-`snapshotNumber` should be 2 or greater, 1 is automatically give to mints script
+`snapshotNumber` should be 2 or greater, 1 is automatically given to mints script